 Emergency eviction and foreclosure assistance is arranged.
 Many non-profits and the Department of social services arrange this.
 Low income families with a vacate notice, or homeowners with a foreclosure filing from their lender, can apply for help.
 Receive everything from grants for rent or water bills to legal counseling or rapid rehousing services. more on homeless prevention services in Jefferson County.

 Family Tree, Inc. – They offer rental and housing assistance.
 One program is the Rapid Rehousing service.
 This is a Family Tree program that provides emergency low income housing and rental assistance to families in the community.
-This rent assistance offered will be provided to families with past due rent including eviction notices.
-They can also refer individuals to other local assistance programs.
-3805 Marshall St, Ste 201, Wheat Ridge, Colorado 80033, (303) 467-2604
+They help people find no-wait list emergency apartments too in the private market.

 Coalition for the Homeless of Jefferson County is part of the statewide agency.
 Families or individuals facing eviction or that need a place to live may be clients or found eligible for aid.
 Services range from transitional housing to access to government benefits or referrals to loans.
-There is even medical care, prescriptions, and dental services available.
-The goal is to help stabilize the individual's housing and living situation.
-Learn more.
+Free motel or hotel vouchers for Residence inn, Motel 6 in Jefferson Country and other chains are offered.

-Colorado Legal Services is one organization that individuals and families can turn to for support with civili legal cases.
+Free legal advice in Jefferson County Colorado is available from pro-bono lawyers.
+Colorado Legal Services is one organization that individuals and families can turn to for support with civil legal cases.
 They offer free legal services to low-income and other persons who live in the metropolitan Denver area for civil actions or special proceedings.

 - Another option is Christian Action Guild, which is located in Golden Colorado.
 Phone number (303) 279-5674 to reach a food pantry that is provided for individuals and families who have a referral and a serious need for help.